 Anthea is a BWY teacher, Director of Academic Faculty for the Institute of Yoga Sports Science® (YSS) and a soft tissue therapist, sepcialising in postural anatomy and structural fitness.

-She combines her yoga skills with sports/remedial massage and myofascial release therapy, specialising in postural anatomy and structural fitness.
-Anthea's students and clients come from all walks of life and sport, and she has a strong belief in the potential for effective performance of the mind and body, injury prevention and lifestyle management within the traditions of yoga.
+With students and clients from all walks of life and sport, she has a strong belief in the potential for body/mind performance, injury prevention and lifestyle management within the traditions of yoga.

-For YSS, Anthea coaches teachers and trainers to successfully apply yoga authentically in the world of sport.
-With Anatomy Applied she is developing CPD events to help yoga teachers feel confident in translating traditional and more recently discovered anatomical principles into their work with the individuality of each and every body.
+Anthea coaches teachers to apply yoga successfully authentically in the world of sport, and delivers CPD events helping teachers feel confident in applying anatomical principles to working with the individuality of each and every body we work with.

 Yoga can be a huge opportunity for athletes to improve their performance both on and off the field as well as a great counterpose to their sport.
 How do we as yoga teachers approach and communicate with our athletic students and work effectively with this competitive group whilst honouring our yogic traditions?
-We’ll cover physical and mental/emotional aspects and practical teaching tips and cues for your lesson planning and sequencing.Read More
+We’ll cover physical and mental/emotional aspects and practical teaching tips and cues for your class planning and how best to promote your classes to athletes at all levels.Read More

-Which asanas and sequences do you and your students find challenging?
+Which asanas and sequences do you or your students find most challenging?
 Can we use anatomical principles to break them down and help us find more ease and an appropriate way of working progressively?
-From beginner to advanced, we will look at all ability levels in the asana repertoire, helping teachers to understand how to approach lesson planning to the maximum benefit of the collection of individuals in your classes.Read More
+From beginner to advanced, we will look at all ability levels in the asana repertoire, helping yogis to approach their practice and teachers to approach their lesson planning to the maximum benefit of the individual bodies we all work with.Read More